Oscilloscope: Recurrent sweeps

 If the input signal is periodic, the sweep repetition rate can be adjusted to display a few cycles of the waveform.
 Early (tube) oscilloscopes and lowest-cost oscilloscopes have sweep oscillators that run continuously, and are uncalibrated.
 Such oscilloscopes are very simple, comparatively inexpensive, and were useful in radio servicing and some TV servicing.
 Measuring voltage or time is possible, but only with extra equipment, and is quite inconvenient.
 They are primarily qualitative instruments.

 They have a few (widely spaced) frequency ranges, and relatively wide-range continuous frequency control within a given range.
 In use, the sweep frequency is set to slightly lower than some submultiple of the input frequency, to display typically at least two cycles of the input signal (so all details are visible).
 A very simple control feeds an adjustable amount of the vertical signal (or possibly, a related external signal) to the sweep oscillator.
 The signal triggers beam blanking and a sweep retrace sooner than it would occur free-running, and the display becomes stable.

 Single sweeps

 Some oscilloscopes offer these.
 The user manually arms the sweep circuit (typically by a pushbutton or equivalent).
-"Armed" means it's ready to respond to a trigger.
+"Armed" means it is ready to respond to a trigger.
 Once the sweep completes, it resets, and does not sweep again until re-armed.
 This mode, combined with an oscilloscope camera, captures single-shot events.